 10. Spending big while you are on the house hunt.

 While you are on the house hunt keep your spending to a minimum.
 No you don’t have to go hungry!
 Simply don’t buy a truck or run up a credit card bill.
-Even though a lender has pre-approved you, when your income to debt ratio has changed so will your lender’s opinion on your credit worthiness.
+Even though a lender has pre-approved you, when your income limits have changed so will your lender’s opinion on your credit worthiness.